Aeroflot Flight 498: Flight description

 At 11:22 MSK, the aircraft crashed 1300 m above sea level on the side of a mountain located on the Holy Nose Peninsula in Lake Baikal, about 30 km from the Ust-Barguzin airfield.
 The flight crashed at a 10-degree angle to the left and an angle of trajectory of 2 or 3 degrees.
-All 48 people—44 passengers (including 13 children) and 4 crew members—were killed during the crash, and the aircraft was destroyed beyond repair.
+All 48 people—44 passengers (including 13 children) and 4 crew members—were killed during the crash, and the aircraft was a total loss.
 Much of the equipment was destroyed in the crash, making the exact cause of the accident difficult to pinpoint.
 Among this equipment was the radio compass ARC-5, making its efficiency impossible to determine.
-Ultimately, the crash was attributed to passive piloting and crew error.
+Ultimately, the crash was attributed to passive piloting and pilot error.